barryclark/jekyll-now/_posts/2018-11-15-Learning-CSharp-PowerShell.md

 but C# is largely directly convertible to PowerShell.
 The real challenge begins when you want to properly make it fit into the PowerShell methodologies.

-PowerShell does a _lot_ of things the C# oesn't really typically do, so we have to add some additional bits and pieces along the way to really make a complete PowerShell function.
+PowerShell does a _lot_ of things that C# doesn't typically do, so we have to add some additional bits and pieces along the way to really make a complete PowerShell function.

 Thanks for reading!